tldr-pages/tldr/pages/linux/aur.md

 - Download a package and its dependencies from AUR, build them and add them to a local repository:

 `aur sync {{package}}`

+- List packages that are in your local repository:

+`aur repo -l`